alexeiva/Arsenal/README.md

  * Clarity
  * Swiftness

-Special qualities of lettershapes and contrast modulation are means of articulating grace and expressivity.
-A somewhat lyrical feeling abides to the Ukrainian nature of the font.

 ### Project Timeline

 - 2011 Original Latin (except pan-African, and Asian) and Cyrillic (except Asian languages) were designed by [Andrij Shevchenko][1].